-We continue to have problems with instructors not filling out rosters correctly or completely.
-We ask that all rosters be completed fully and submitted.
+We ask that all rosters be completed fully and submitted on time.
 Each class requires its own roster.
-All rosters submitted to the TC must be in a typed format.
+All rosters submitted to the CTC must be in a typed format.

-Fax, mail or email each roster as each class is completed so that we can receive them no more than 10 days after each class.
+We no longer accept faxed or mailed rosters.
+Email each roster to firstname.lastname@example.org as each class is completed so that we can receive them no more than 10 days after completion.

-The AHA guidelines allow 20 days after the course completion for issuance of course cards.
+The AHA guidelines allow 20 days for issuance of course cards from the time the CTC receives your completed roster.
 We also have to submit participant counts to the AHA on the 10th of the month.
-Therefore, the TC will need rosters submitted no later than 24 hours after course completion.
+Therefore, the CTC will need rosters emailed no later than 24 hours after course completion.
 This is necessary to maintain a quick card turnaround and accurate participant counts.

 On the first and second occurrences of a late roster the instructor will receive cards and/or credit for the class along with a warning letter explaining how important it is to turn in rosters on time.

 On the third occurrence in a six month period the roster will be returned to the instructor without cards and without credit for the class.
 This can jeopardize your AHA instructor status.

 Instructors must submit a Course Approval Form no later than 30 days prior to any Instructor Course.